 The Port of Virginia operates the Norfolk International Terminals, Portsmouth Marine Terminal, and Newport News Marine Terminal.
-In 2015, the Port of Virginia had 1,997 ship calls, transported 2.5 million container units, and moved 20 million short tons of cargo (Port of Virginia, 2016).
+In 2017, the Port of Virginia had 1,746 ship calls, transported 2.8 million container units, and moved 22 million short tons of cargo.